HBL PSL 8 Trophy Unveiled At Historic Shalimar Gardens - UrduPoint

 HBL PSL 8 Trophy Unveiled At Historic Shalimar Gardens

+National team's motto, artistry, recognition and prestige were conveyed in the brand new HBL Pakistan Super League (PSL) 8 trophy, which was unveiled on Thursday in an eye-catching and memorable ceremony here at the historic Shalimar Gardens by the chairman of the PCB Management Committee, Najam Sethi, in the presence of franchise owners, HBL representatives and elite cricketers

-LAHORE: (UrduPoint/UrduPoint / Pakistan Point News-Feb 9th, 2023) National team’s motto, artistry, recognition and prestige were conveyed in the brand new HBL Pakistan Super League 8 trophy, which was unveiled today in an eye-catching and memorable ceremony at the historic Shalimar Gardens by the Chair of the PCB Management Committee, Mr Najam Sethi, in the presence of franchise owners, HBL representatives and elite cricketers.
+LAHORE, (APP - UrduPoint / Pakistan Point News - 9th Feb, 2023 ):National team's motto, artistry, recognition and prestige were conveyed in the brand new HBL Pakistan Super League (PSL) 8 trophy, which was unveiled on Thursday in an eye-catching and memorable ceremony here at the historic Shalimar Gardens by the chairman of the PCB Management Committee, Najam Sethi, in the presence of franchise owners, HBL representatives and elite cricketers.

 The 24-karat Supernova Trophy, as it will be called, has been made in Pakistan and showcases the country's skilled craftsmanship and the Pakistan Cricket Board's dedication towards supporting local businesses.